fabricetriboix/skal/README.md

    moved to another process or another computer transparently
  - Fast, small footprint, portable; minimise RAM, CPU and network usage

+The current version is a development version which is limited to a single process (i.e. no networking).

 Show me some code!
 ------------------